 Nausol™ — [naw sol] The world's leading nauseating aerosol product.

 nestini — [ness tee nee] n.
-Cocktail made from gin, vermouth, twigs, and bird eggs.
+Cocktail made from gin, vermouth and twigs.

 nforpork — [en for pork] n.
 Variable in a gastronomical word problem.